I’m no YouTube sensation, but I’ve gotten 50,000+ views on many of my videos. I contribute this to YouTube video SEO.

 9. Design A Nice Custom Thumbnail

 Upload a custom thumbnail in the video manager under Info & Settings (you will need to verify your account first).
 Dimensions should be 1280(w) x 720(h) pixels.
-This is one of the most important elements of Youtube SEO since these appear in search results, the “related searches” section in Youtube, and other places where if you DON’T have a custom thumbnail, you won’t get as many clicks.
-And more views is what optimizing is all about.
+This will appear in search results and the “related searches” section in YouTube.
+Try writing something in BIG LETTERS.

 10. Upload A Transcript

 Google doesn’t go a good job in transcribing videos into text (look at how sloppy it is in the photo).
-You will need to transcribe it manually otherwise the keywords you mention in your video will go to waste.
-You can also outsource this to a freelancer for cheap (see photos).
+You will need to transcribe it manually, otherwise the keywords you mention in your video will go to waste.
+You can also outsource this to a freelancer for cheap on upwork.com.

 11. Add A Location (Local SEO)